 7.5 billion people live on Earth and yet, it’s easy to feel alone at times.
 Even when you have a group of friends and people you care about.
 On top of that, scrolling through social media can make it seem like you’re really missing out or doing something wrong with your life.
 Why is that?
 I decided to figure that out for myself.

 After traveling around the world and meeting people from all different walks of life, I realized that the happiest people are part of a community that they truly belong in.
 They actually FEEL like they belong and aren’t going through the motions to simply fit in with their current circle or what they see in the media.
 And, in most cases, the happiest people had the least amount of things.
-Instead, they focused more on living in the moment with people they formed true connections with.

 After a long journey of figuring out what makes me happy (step 1), I looked for a physical community that complemented my lifestyle (step 2).
 I couldn’t find one so I decided to work on building it myself.